AlexProgrammerDE/PistonPanel/README.md

 # PistonPanel

-*🌠 Next-gen game-server hosting panel*
+_🌠 Next-gen game-server hosting panel_

 ## About

 > [!NOTE]
 > PistonPanel is currently in development, but you cannot use this project yet.
 Many features are missing, so you'll have to wait a bit until everything is ready.
 Check back to see if anything has changed.

 PistonPanel is a web-based game server management panel that allows you to manage your game servers from anywhere.
 It is designed to be easy to use and provides a modern interface for managing your game servers.

 Unique features of PistonPanel:

-- Organisations - Manage multiple servers in one place.
+- Organisations: Manage multiple servers in one place.
 Invite members to your organisation to collaborate.
-- Kubernetes - While other panels rely on Docker, PistonPanel is built with only Kubernetes support, providing multi-node features like no other panel can.
+- Kubernetes: While other panels rely on Docker, PistonPanel is built with only Kubernetes support, providing multi-node features like no other panel can.
-- Auth - With a highly advanced authentication system, support login methods like Passkeys, 2FA, email codes, magic links, Google, Microsoft, Apple... and more!
+- Auth: With a highly advanced authentication system, support login methods like Passkeys, 2FA, email codes, magic links, Google, Microsoft, Apple... and more!
-- Fully customizable - If you know React and Typescript, you can modify the panel code to your liking.
+- Fully customizable: If you know React and TypeScript, you can modify the panel code to your liking.

 ## Building

 PistonPanel has a lot of dependencies.
-You'll need pnpm and latest node installed.
+You'll need pnpm and the latest node installed.
 Take a look at the scripts in `package.json` to see how to run a dev env locally.
 You can also refer to the GitHub actions workflows to see how tests are done.